The Yellow Sea (film): Plot

 Gu-nam returns to Seung-hyun's apartment and promises his widow to kill the man responsible for her husband's murder.
 With new information from the widow, Gu-nam searches the driver's apartment and learns Tae-won's name and location after capturing Choi, who had been in contact with the driver, but Gu-nam is then ambushed by a pair of men on his way to the hideout.

 At the hideout, Tae-won learns that Jung-hak acquired Seung-hyun's murder contract through a banker named Kim Jung-hwan.
 Jung-hak ambushes Tae-won and his men, and after a lengthy conflict, the two are mortally wounded.
 Gu-nam fends off his ambushers and retrieves Jung-hwan's business card off of them before arriving at the hideout and finding a dying Tae-won, who mumbles that he had Seung-hyun killed for having an affair with his wife.
-Jung-hak passes out at the wheel of his van and crashes at the station entrance, and dies from his wounds.
+Jung-hak passes out at the wheel of his van and crashes at the station entrance, dying from his wounds.

 At a restaurant, a wounded Gu-nam meets with the man he hired to identify his wife and is given a box of ashes.
 After following the business card to Jung-hwan's bank, Gu-nam leaves after seeing Seung-hyun's widow talking to Jung-hwan, deducing that she had hired him to kill her own husband.
-Both Tae-won and Seung-hyun's wife had put a hit on Seung-hyun; Tae-won for having an affair with his wife, Seung-hyun's wife for cheating.
+Both Tae-won and Seung-hyun's wife had put a hit on Seung-hyun; Tae-won for having an affair with his wife, Seung-hyun's wife for cheating on her.

 Gu-nam heads to a pier and takes a fisherman hostage and orders him to go to Yanbian.
 While on the boat, he has a vision of his wife leaving on a train; he succumbs to his wounds en route back to China, and the fisherman dumps Gu-nam's body and the ashes in the water.
 In an ambiguous mid-credit scene, Gu-nam's wife arrives home by train.